 Since opening, the breakfast and brunch spot has gained a following for its extensive menu featuring made-from-scratch Americana dishes.
 Dishes include fried chicken, shrimp & grits, biscuits & gravy, and Texas barbecue.

-Tip: On weekends, be sure to join the Phoebe’s Diner waitlist on Yelp before you arrive.
-Otherwise, you might find yourself waiting a while for a table.
+Tip: On weekends, I always join the Phoebe’s Diner waitlist on Yelp before I arrive.
+I recommend doing this, otherwise, you might be waiting for a table.

 Due to its strip mall location, I wasn’t sure what to expect when I walked inside the restaurant.
-When I made my way from the parking lot and through the door, I was pleasantly surprised.
+I was pleasantly surprised when I made my way from the parking lot and through the door.

 The first thing that caught my attention was how small the dining room was.
 On one side of the narrow room was a long counter, ubiquitous at most American diners.
 On the other side, opposite the counter, were small booths.
-At the far end of the dining room was a nook with a few more tables.
+A nook with a few more tables was at the far end of the dining room.
 At the front, near the entrance, was a small covered patio.

 Another thing that caught my attention was how loud the place was.
-It was busy and loud with people talking, sounds from the kitchen, and music playing in the background.
-So, if you are looking for a quiet meal, this might not be the best spot.
+It was busy and noisy, with people talking, sounds from the kitchen, and music playing in the background.
+If you are looking for a quiet meal, this may not be the best spot.
 For me, this was no issue at all.
 It was all part of the ambiance of the small diner.

 Phoebe’s Diner Menu

 For a small diner, the extensive Phoebe’s Diner menu surprised me.
-The menu featured a little bit of everything from classic American dishes to barbecue using brisket smoked in-house.
-This made ordering difficult as there were so many great options to choose from.
+The menu featured everything from classic American dishes to barbecue using brisket smoked in-house.
+The variety made ordering difficult as there were so many great options.

-The second page of the menu featured snacks, salads, sandwiches, burgers, and mason jar goodies.
-If you aren’t too hungry, you can find something on the à la carte menu.
-Dining with kids?
-Check out the small selection of items for those 10 and under.
+The menu’s second page featured snacks, salads, sandwiches, burgers, and mason jar goodies.
+You can find something on the à la carte menu if you aren’t too hungry.
+Are you dining with kids?
+Check out the small selection of items for those ten and under.

 As for drinks, you had coffee, tea, cocktails, craft beers, wine, mimosas, juice, soda, and milk.